CharlesTaylor7/socket-io-client/README.md

 ## To do
 ### Features
-- Add perspective toggle to control panel
+- style replay toggle to make it clear which perspective is active
-- make control panel not an eyesore
+- handle afks / surrenders

 - get jsaddle-warp + ghci working
   - remove dependencies on js ffi and external scripts
   - don't rely on browser cache or service worker
-  - Cache replays at the app level
+  - Cache replays at the app levels

-- replace unsafe lens with alternatives that run in MonadError
-- ui for importing a replay? paste a url in an input?
+- replay management
+  - delete a replay
+  - import a replay
 - loading animation while replay loads
-- handle afks
 - Port old bot client to Haskell
 - Hot reloading of bot strategies (strategies in haskell)

+### Debugging
 - debug menu for showing the game info cache
+- replace unsafe lens with alternatives that run in MonadError